Umami Pot

 Japanese Coffee Jelly

-Coffee Jelly is a popular Japanese dessert that combines the bitterness of coffee with sweetness.
+Coffee Jelly is a popular Japanese dessert that beautifully balances the bitterness of coffee with the sweetness of sugar.
 You don't need any special Japanese ingredients, so feel free to make it at home.

 ↓ Step-by-Step Recipe